Ceci-Aguilera/truck_signs_api/readme.md

   - Stripe: pip3 install stripe

 ## CHANGES TO MAKE TO DEPLOY:
-- Create a default ColorModel obj before uploading any product
+- Create a default ColorModel obj and a PoductType Model before uploading any product